 It's a short trip by taxi or tour.
 I went independently and negotiated with a boat driver for a ride through the reserve.

-The colors of the water were spectacular.
+The water's colors were spectacular.
 For inspiration, check out the satellite view of Sian Ka'an on Google Maps.

 The reserve includes a marine area with a reef.
-A road runs along the coast, with a handful of small hotels.
+A road runs along the coast, and a handful of small hotels are located there.
+So, if you want to get away from civilization, you can visit or stay at the beach in Sian Ka'an.

 This story is brought to you in partnership with Mexico Tourist Card.